 Have time to go around the rocky cliff to see more of the rocky coastline.

 While you are here, it’s a good idea to visit the nearby Angel Billabong, a natural infinity pool.

 The Broken Bridge is mostly a part of the one-day tour in Nusa Penida.

 Related Post: The Hike Down to Kelingking Beach in Nusa Penida

 My friends and I stayed at Penida Bambu Green Villa.
-As the name suggests, the rooms or houses are made of bamboos – simple but well-designed.
+As the name suggests, the rooms or houses are made of bamboo – simple but well-designed.
 And yes, it’s a very photogenic place, too – so your Instagram feed will be amazing!
-The property has a swimming pool and excellent wifi connection.
-The staff members are accommodating and were helpful.
+The property has a swimming pool and an excellent wifi connection.
+The staff members are accommodating and helpful.
 Most of all, despite our worries, there were no mosquitos.
 We really had a sound sleep all throughout the night.